Understanding Infertility: Causes, Treatments, and Support

 Infertility can be caused by a number of factors, from structural problems of the reproductive system such as polyps and scarring in the uterus, to menstrual cycle problems such as failure to ovulate.

-“One of the most common causes of infertility is due to ovarian and diminished ovarian reserves which means you aren’t ovulating regularly enough, or due to your ovarian reserves diminishing as you get older or from longterm chronic illnesses,” shared Dr. Carranza-Chahal on her Facebook Live.
+“One of the most common causes of infertility is due to ovarian and diminished ovarian reserves which means you aren’t ovulating regularly enough, or due to your ovarian reserves diminishing as you get older or from long term chronic illnesses,” shared a Copperstate Physician on Facebook Live.

 Fertility issues can also be a result of a number of diseases and health conditions including endometriosis, polycystic ovary syndrome (PCOS), and autoimmune disorders.
 There are also lifestyle and environmental factors that can increase the likelihood of fertility issues such as substance abuse and obesity.